Jguitian1/CPE322/README.md

 *Example of Italic Text: Hi!
 My name is Joseph Guitian and my hobbies include playing video games and watching baseball.*

 **Example of Bold Text: My full name is Joseph Philip Guitian.
-Both my first name and middle name is after both of my parents fathers!**
+Both my first name and middle name is after both of my parents' fathers!**

 > Example of Block Quote:
 >